 The strategy we call "enhanced operations research" is conceptually simple, and a continuation of custom loss functions:

 - First, we are going to build one loss function (and the corresponding predictions) for each industrial asset.

 - Then, we will feed these loss functions, together with our plant-level constraints, to a standard operations research algorithm.

 - We will refresh the predictions and the constraint optimization at every time step.

 Voilà!
 We now have a solution that:

 We could further complexify the challenge in many ways (optimal selection of prediction hyper-parameters, additional layers of optimization, multiple prescription horizons...) without altering the framework.

-Both strategies described in this article for integrating predictions and prescriptions in continuous intelligence contexts are pre-packaged in the Datapred modeling engine.
-Don't hesitate to contact us for questions.
+Datapred uses continuous intelligence to help industrial companies buy raw materials and energy.
+Don't hesitate to contact us for questions on procurement optimization.
 You can also visit this page for a list of external resources on continuous intelligence.